My setup

 - Monitor — Dell UltraSharp 32 4K Monitor – U3219Q (opens in a new tab)

-- Provides USB-C and DisplayPort which lets me connect it to my work laptop and my PC
+- Provides USB-C and DisplayPort which lets me connect it to my laptop and PC and switch at the press of a button

 - Includes a built-in USB hub which means when I switch between the USB-C/DisplayPort inputs then the Keyboard, Mouse, Webcam and Microphone all switch over too